jasonswett/freelanceoverflow/readme.md

 # Freelance Overflow ![members](https://img.shields.io/badge/members-3-blue.svg) ![organizers](https://img.shields.io/badge/organizers-1-blue.svg) ![min hourly](https://img.shields.io/badge/hourly min-$100-brightgreen.svg)
-An open and self-governed network of technical freelancers who refer each other overflow work, commonly on commision.
+An open and self-governed network of technical freelancers who refer each other overflow work.
 All members are endorsed by at least three other members of said network and must maintain a stellar track record or risk being removed.
 Members are accepted or declined based upon their technical skills, communication skills, and overall professional reputation.

 ## Requirements
 * __GitHub Presence:__ Members are required to have a strong GitHub commit/issue history to examine.
 This is the core metric used to gauge your technical skills.